 Even so, your Young Republican intern had to read very carelessly and use A LOT of repressed imagination to conclude that WPM promotes the idea that the earth has a cerebral cortex, or that the earth by itself is a deity to idolize.
 Personally, I would have the poor kid sacked; not the kind of researcher a credible news source ought to be using.
 But I can’t tell you how to run your radio empire (and shoddy work seems to be the rule at Excellence In Broadcasting rather than the exception).

-What I will do instead, in the tradition of the successful “____ for Dummies” book franchise, is offer this brief primer for you to share with the folks you affectionately call “Dittoheads:” the “Rush said it, I believe it, that settles it” crowd who you cultivated to revere you as a prophet.
+What I will do instead is offer this brief primer for you to share with the folks you affectionately call “Dittoheads:” the “Rush said it, I believe it, that settles it” crowd who you cultivated to revere you as a prophet.
 There are probably a great many Dittoheads out there who are misinformed about pantheism now, and I’d appreciate your help in correcting this.